Clear contract drafting and legal writing PSC

 - Dealing with provisos and exceptions

-- Avoiding over-cross referencing with subject to and notwithstanding
+- Minimising cross-referencing with subject to and notwithstanding

 - Recognising and avoiding ambiguity (some basics)

 - Choosing language of obligation and discretion: shall, will, must and may

 - clear writing guidelines for legal correspondence or reports